The Demographic Transition Revisited:

 Eventually everyone knew about contraception, villagers had positive

-and infant mortality had fallen way down.
-But the fertility rate
+infant mortality had fallen way down.
+But the fertility rate stayed

-Khanna people liked large families.
-Khannaians were delighted
+people liked large families.
+Khannaians were delighted that now,

-that now, with lower infant mortality and more village services,
+with lower infant mortality and more village services, they could

-they could have the six surviving children they always wanted.
+have the six surviving children they always wanted.
+Maurice King

-Maurice King (1990) summarizes the international data on infant
+(1990) summarizes the international data on infant mortality this

-mortality this way: "The view that, if the child death rate declines
+way: "The view that, if the child death rate declines sufficiently,

 Insights into the process are all around us.
 In

-lost children compensated by increasing their total number of
+children compensated by increasing their total number of births.
+The

-births.
-The exactly opposite effect was found: Women who had never
+exactly opposite effect was found: Women who had never lost children

-lost children had the most births; women who had an infant die
+had the most births; women who had an infant die were least likely

-were least likely to continue childbearing.
-Indeed, studies in
+to continue childbearing.
+Indeed, studies in several continents

 Historical data shed further light on the sequence